 It’s been nice being back home with James.
 He keeps my spirits up during this uncertain time.
 And I’m reminded of all the fun times we had growing up together here.
 I ended up making it to the top 10 which was absolutely inconceivable to me.
 James helped me celebrate this achievement by congratulating me and giving me one of his sensational big bear hugs.
 I was so lucky to have been able to share my Idol experience with James, and I’m even more lucky to simply call him my brother.

 Realistically, I think that most of the challenges that I’m going to have with James are yet to come.
 Since James cannot live or do many things independently, I’m inevitably going to have to be his primary decision-maker one day.
-I think there was going to be a lot of moments where I’ll be scared of making the wrong choice or worried that I’m not doing enough or frustrated that I may have to put my own life on hold at times.
+I think there are going to be a lot of moments where I’ll be scared of making the wrong choice or worried that I’m not doing enough or frustrated that I may have to put my own life on hold at times.
 I’d be lying if I said I didn’t worry about James’s future and how I fit into it.
 Being a sibling of someone with Fragile X is an immense responsibility that many of us didn’t sign up for.
 But it is a challenge worth undergoing.
 Because of James, I see the world as a benevolent place.
 I know that love is real, and that there is beauty and simplicity.
 I know that each and every person is different in their own way, and that those differences should be celebrated.

-I couldn’t have possibly asked for a better Big Brother than James.
+I couldn’t have possibly asked for a better big brother than James.
 He makes the world a great place to be.
 Thank you.